An overhead photo of the Audubon Center at Debs Park.

 Hours

-The Audubon Center at Debs Park is a natural jewel in the heart of Los Angeles where community and nature come together.
+The Audubon Center at Debs Park is a natural gem nestled in the hillsides of Northeast Los Angeles, where people, birds, and native plants come together to inspire conservation, strengthen communities, and create a healthier future for all.

 Upcoming Events